algorandfoundation/specs/dev/TEAL_opcodes.md

 params: txn.ForeignAssets offset.
 Return: did_exist flag (1 if exist and 0 otherwise), value.

-## assert

-- Opcode: 0x72
-- Pops: *... stack*, uint64
-- Pushes: _None_
-- immediately fail unless value X is a non-zero number
-- LogicSigVersion >= 3

 ## min_balance

-- Opcode: 0x73
+- Opcode: 0x78
 - Pops: *... stack*, uint64
 - Pushes: uint64
-- get minimum balance for the requested account specified by Txn.Accounts[A] in microalgos.
-A is specified as an account index in the Accounts field of the ApplicationCall transaction, zero index means the sender
+- get minimum required balance for the requested account specified by Txn.Accounts[A] in microalgos.
+A is specified as an account index in the Accounts field of the ApplicationCall transaction, zero index means the sender.
+Required balance is affected by [ASA](https://developer.algorand.org/docs/features/asa/#assets-overview) and [App](https://developer.algorand.org/docs/features/asc1/stateful/#minimum-balance-requirement-for-a-smart-contract) usage
 - LogicSigVersion >= 3
 - Mode: Application

-## getbit

-- Opcode: 0x74
-- Pops: *... stack*, {any A}, {uint64 B}
-- Pushes: uint64
-- pop a target A (integer or byte-array), and index B. Pushes the Bth bit of A.
-- LogicSigVersion >= 3

-## setbit

-- Opcode: 0x75
-- Pops: *... stack*, {any A}, {uint64 B}, {uint64 C}
-- Pushes: uint64
-- pop a target A, index B, and bit C. Sets the Bth bit of A to C, and push the result
-- LogicSigVersion >= 3

-## getbyte

-- Opcode: 0x76
-- Pops: *... stack*, {[]byte A}, {uint64 B}
-- Pushes: uint64
-- pop a byte-array A and integer B. Extract the Bth byte of A and push it as an integer
-- LogicSigVersion >= 3

-## setbyte

-- Opcode: 0x77
-- Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
-- Pushes: []byte
-- pop a byte-array A, integer B, and small integer C (between 0..255).
-Set the Bth byte of A to C, and push the result
-- LogicSigVersion >= 3

-## swap

-- Opcode: 0x78
-- Pops: *... stack*, {any A}, {any B}
-- Pushes: *... stack*, any, any
-- swaps two last values on stack: A, B -> B, A
-- LogicSigVersion >= 3

-## select

-- Opcode: 0x79
-- Pops: *... stack*, {any A}, {any B}, {uint64 C}
-- Pushes: any
-- selects one of two values to retain: A, B, C -> A ?
-B : C
-- LogicSigVersion >= 3

-## dig

-- Opcode: 0x80 {uint8 depth}
-- Pops: *... stack*, any
-- Pushes: *... stack*, any, any
-- duplicate value N from the top of stack
-- LogicSigVersion >= 3

-## stxn

-- Opcode: 0x81 {uint8 transaction field index}
-- Pops: *... stack*, uint64
-- Pushes: any
-- push field to the stack from transaction A in the current group
-- LogicSigVersion >= 3

-for notes on transaction fields available, see `txn`.
-If top of stack is _i_, `stxn field` is equivalent to `gtxn _i_ field`.

-## stxna

-- Opcode: 0x82 {uint8 transaction field index} {uint8 transaction field array index}
-- Pops: *... stack*, uint64
-- Pushes: any
-- push value from an array field from transaction A in the current group
-- LogicSigVersion >= 3

-## pushbytes
+## pushbytes bytes

-- Opcode: 0x83 {varuint length} {bytes}
+- Opcode: 0x80 {varuint length} {bytes}
 - Pops: _None_
 - Pushes: []byte
 - push the following program bytes to the stack
 - LogicSigVersion >= 3

-## pushint
+## pushint uint

-- Opcode: 0x84 {varuint int}
+- Opcode: 0x81 {varuint int}
 - Pops: _None_
 - Pushes: uint64
-- push the following varuint encoded bytes to the stack as an integer
+- push immediate UINT to the stack as an integer
 - LogicSigVersion >= 3